-Here's how you can make the basic bead.
-This is the kind I made as a kid from old magazines.
+This tutorial shows you how you can make the basic bead step by step.
+This is the kind I remember making as a kid from old magazines.

 Take your card board box & cut notches along both of the long sides.
 This is what you will be ‘hanging’ your sticks from so the beads can dry.
 (For kids beads, you can skip this step).